 When it comes to individuals filing Chapter 11 petitions, creditors often prefer this to finding all of the debt included in a Chapter 7 bankruptcy.
 Why is the Chapter 11 preferable?
 There’s a good chance that in a Chapter 7 the creditors will receive nothing if the debtor does not have any assets the trustee can sell to partially cover the debts.
 At least with the Chapter 11, there’s a chance to receive something eventually.

 Would a Chapter 11 bankruptcy be the best solution for you?
 The only way to know for sure is talk with the team at the Kepple Law Group.
-Call today and ask for a free 30-minute consultation.
+Call today and ask for a consultation.
 Take along information about your debts, income, and assets.
 After looking over your situation, the lawyer can explain what your options are for proceeding.